 Switzerland: Paul Signer becomes Landammann of Appenzell Ausserrhoden, Fredy Fässler president of the government of Sankt Gallen, and Carmen Haag president of the government of Thurgau.

 France: Foreign Minister Jean-Yves Le Drian resigns as president of the Regional Council of Bretagne.
-On June 22 Loïg Chesnais-Girard is elected in his place (53-0).
+Loïg Chesnais-Girard becomes acting president and on June 22 is elected as new president (53-0).

 Pakistan: Former foreign minister (1966-68) Syed Sharifuddin Pirzada dies.

 Argentina: Former governor of Mendoza (1973) Ramón Genaro Díaz Bessone dies.